datopia/pixyll/_drafts/hitchhiker.md

 <span class="small">Figure 3: A small Hitchhiker Tree</span>
 </div>

-Let's walk through an insertion example.
-In _Figure 3_ you can see a small HH tree.
-With the elements 0-12 inserted.
-Note how a few of the elements are still in the append logs (0, 11, 12, 13) because they have just been inserted.
-We will now go through two steps inserting more elements and see how the append logs are flushed down to the root nodes.
+In _Figure 3_ you can see a small HH tree, containing the data nodes 0-12.
+Note how a few of the elements remain in the append logs (0, 11, 12, 13) --- let's walk through the insertion of further elements to develop our intuitions around  how the append logs are flushed down the tree.

 <div class="center diag" style="width: 100%">
 <img src="/images/hh_insert2.png">